-The Organization's operations are concentrated in the educational field.
+The Organization's operations are concentrated in the educational field with significant support received from governmental agencies.
 As such, the Organization operates in a heavily regulated environment.
 The operations of the Organization are subject to administrative directives, rules and regulations of federal, state and local regulatory agencies.
 Such administrative directives, rules and regulations are subject to change by an act of Congress, act of the state and local legislature or an administrative change mandated by a governmental agency.
 Such changes may occur with little notice or inadequate funding to pay for the related cost, including the additional administrative burden, to comply with a change.
 Additionally, contractual funding may decrease or be withdrawn with little notice.

-(5) Restricted Net Assets
+(6) Net Assets

-(a) Board Restricted Net Assets
+(a) Net Assets With Donor Restrictions